cryptape/ckb-transaction-cobuild-poc/dapp/README.md

 $ npm run tmTransferSpore
 ```

+The typed message will be printed out before signing.
+In a real-life project, a
+popup window should be displayed to users to show these typed messages.

-## Create and transfer Spore on test network by typed message
+## Create and transfer Spore on testnet

 Open `src/tmConfig.ts` and then switch configurations by switching comments.